jpjpjp/webex-custom-web-client/README.md

 This function will return object with an array of objects.
 Each object will include:
 * personId: the ID of a member of the space
-* messageId: the last message that the user sent a read receipt for
+* lastSeenId: the last message that the user sent a read receipt for
+* lastSeenDate: the date of the last activity

-This array may **not** include information on all members in the space.
-If there is no information available on the last message that they read then no information about that space member is included in the returned array.
+This array may **not** include lastSeen information on all members in the space.
+If there is no information available on the last message that they read then no the lastSeen fields will not be included in the object.